plan-net/core4/docs/source/job.rst

         error, but still, you are the one that has to implement these messages.

--   **build modular and reusable classes and functions** there always will be multiple parts of a programm that can be reused somewhere else.
+-   **build modular and reusable classes and functions** there always will be multiple parts of a program that can be reused somewhere else.
 Rather than duplicating that code on every place it is needed, simply uncouple the part that is often reused.
 Not only will your code look more clean, you also do save yourself a lot of time if you need to enhance or fix that particular part of code.